Telera (Spanish bread)

-In Spain, telera is a typical bread from the area of Córdoba (in Andalusia).
+In Spain, telera is a bread from the area of Córdoba (in Andalusia).
 Includes ~W130 wheat flour, sourdough, water, salt and yeast.
 Its peculiar shape, which resembles a montera (the traditional hat of a torero), is the result of the deep marks (greña) that are made, generally two, and diagonally along the piece.
-Being a candeal bread, it is quite durable, but when it gets hard, it is typically used to make salmorejo from Córdoba.
+It is a candeal bread, and typically used to make salmorejo from Córdoba.

 Features

 The telera cordobesa belongs to a family of Spanish breads called panes candeales ('candeal breads', also known as pan bregado or pan sobado), which have a long tradition in Andalusia, Extremadura and the two Castiles.
 These breads are made from durum wheat (Triticum turgidum var. durum L.).